A Step-by-Step Guide to User Access Reviews + Template

 Rob Gutierrez

-To help avoid cybersecurity incidents tied to unauthorized access and large fines like this, organizations must understand what a user access review is, what the step-by-step process is, why it may be the most important part of access controls and compliance, and how automation can help simplify it.
-We’ll cover all this below.
+To help avoid these consequences and safeguard their data, organizations must understand the user assess review process.
+In this blog, we’ll cover what a user access review is, what the step-by-step process is, why it may be the most important part of access controls and compliance, and how automation can help simplify it.

 What is a user access review?